 Independent members appointed for the range of experience and knowledge and suitability to perform the role

 A staff member from each College, elected and nominated by staff

 A student member from each College, nominated by the Student Union

-The Chief Executive and Principal for East Surrey College is Jayne Dickinson.
+The Chief Executive for East Surrey College is Jayne Dickinson.